uci-inf-133/a1-portfolio-knbae1/readme.txt

 (a) Basic features

 I included multiple images, appropriate headers and paragraph text.
-I also included links to external pages, like my Github and Linkedin profiles.
+I also included links to external pages, like my Github and Linkedin profiles, as well as my resume.
 I also made multiple pages, with a corresponding navigation bar in the header.
 I used the footer HTML tag to link my Github, Linkedin, and email accounts.